-Interview Dave Dawson
+Interview – Dave Dawson

 Age/live 47/Worcester, England

-Years raced BMX 1980 -1985
+Years raced BMX 1980–1985

 How did you get started?

-I soon bought a bike off Steve and then helped develop the bike over the next year or so until I was picked up by Hotshot towards the end of the 81 season.
+I soon bought a bike off Steve and then helped develop it over the next year or so until I was picked up by Hotshot towards the end of the ’81 season.
+The original Wilson team included Dave and Adrian Jessop, Dave Westwell, Simon Ryland and Mark Butler.

 How was your local scene?

-I remember Anthony Sewell spent quite some time staying with Chris when he was in the UK so we rode together a fair bit too.
+I remember Anthony Sewell spent quite some time staying with Chris when he was in the UK, so we rode together a fair bit too.

 Who influenced you back then on a BMX?